 We focus on river discharge data in two river networks, the Upper Danube network with data from Bavaria, Germany, and the Lower Colorado network in Texas, USA.
 Large flood events are classical examples for high risk analysis.
 The Danube data as well as the data of all three sectors of the Colorado are available in the \texttt{Python} package \texttt{QTree} (\cite{ngoc_alg}).
 The Danube data are available in the \texttt{R} package \texttt{graphicalExtremes} (\cite{RgraphicalExtremes}).

-In general, river discharges across a set of stations is recorded multiple times per hour and some preprocessing is needed to turn the raw data into independent extreme discharge data.
-This was detailed in \cite{asadi2015} for the Danube data; cf.~Figure~\ref{fig:danube-true}.
-We follow their procedure (descibed in Section~\ref{sec:Danube}) with slight modifications for the Colorado data (descibed Section~\ref{sec:lower_col}).
+In general, river discharges across a set of stations is recorded multiple times per hour and some preprocessing is needed to turn the raw data into independent data.
+This was detailed in \cite{asadi2015} for the Danube data.
+We follow their procedure (described in Section~\ref{sec:Danube}) with slight modifications for the Colorado data (described in Section~\ref{sec:lower_col}).